 Our current Scottish cruises cover many islands and sea lochs of the Outer and Inner Hebrides and range from St Kilda to Arran.
 We take our vessel through the beautiful Crinan Canal and visit the distilleries of Mull, Jura and Islay on dedicated whisky cruises.
 As we sail down the Sounds of the Hebrides our customers’ wildlife and sailing experience is second to none.
 They dine on locally sourced food, we always shop locally, we employ local people (from shipwrights to taxis) and add extensively to the economy of local communities, some of which are remote.

 We pay special attention to customers’ feedback either from our internal feedback system (guest book and e-mail follow up) or from independent reviews (i.e from Responsible Travel a company that supply us with many clients).
-In ten years we have never received a negative review.

 St Hilda Sea Adventures take place aboard a wonderful yacht with a unique Scottish lineage.
 The company is a family business and we converted St Hilda for Scottish West Coast cruising.
 We are all passionate about food, boats, sailing and the natural environment.
 Today the very spacious accommodation exists as the vessel was converted for a crew of 20 for a crew of eight.
 Recently younger family members are bringing renewed enthusiasm and digital and marketing skills to the business.